The Common (magazine)

-The Common is an American nonprofit literary magazine founded in Amherst, Massachusetts by current Editor in Chief Jennifer Acker.
+The Common is an American nonprofit literary magazine founded in Amherst, Massachusetts, by current editor-in-chief Jennifer Acker.
 The magazine, which has been based at Amherst College since 2011, publishes issues of stories, poems, essays, and images biannually.
-The magazine focuses its efforts on the motif of "a modern sense of place," and works to give the underrepresented artistic voices a literary space.
+The Common focuses its efforts on the motif of "a modern sense of place", and works to give the underrepresented artistic voices a literary space.

 History

-The magazine's prototype issue, 00, was published in October, 2010.
+The magazine's prototype issue, 00, was published in October 2010.
 In early 2011, Jennifer Acker obtained an investment from Amherst College as a literary magazine focused on the motif of place in fiction, poetry, nonfiction, and visual arts.
 The magazine is published by The Common Foundation, a 501(c)(3) nonprofit organization.
 At the magazine's inception, Amherst College provided an on-campus office, a website, funding for start-up costs, and the budget for a staff of student interns.
-One former student employee, Diana Babineau, had transitioned into a full-time employee of the magazine as the managing editor under Acker.
+One former student employee, Diana Babineau, became a full-time employee of the magazine, as its managing editor under Acker.
 Since 2016, Emily Everett has worked as the managing editor of The Common.
 The College hosts the magazine's offices in its Robert Frost Library.